 Many of us have found ourselves even going to Youtube to re-watch some of our favorite performances from some of the best seasons of these shows.

-The thing is, the amount of these shows are getting out of hand.
+The thing is, the amount of these shows is getting out of hand.
 Some newer additions do prove to be a bit better than some of the older ones, like American Idol, but some are just a waste of time and not worth getting invested in.

 Unlike other competition shows, there was not a focus on auditions at all, but it focused on getting straight to the battle and the competitiveness of it all.

 Pitch Battle was a competition show geared towards singing groups that premiered in 2017 and was unfortunately short-lived.
 The battles would be pretty exciting and included riff-offs and performances with all of the groups combined.

 Rich with African American culture, the show was hosted by many well-known names, including Whoopi Goldberg, Rick Aviles, Martin Lawrence, Sinbad, Donna Summer, Mark Curry, Steve Harvey, and Mo'Nique.